AlexQuantschnig/webapp_project/README.md

     DBUSER="User of the DB"
     PORT="Port of the webserver"
     ```
+4. Create the Database with the SQL Dump:

+    In the root of the repository you will find the file dbdump.sql.
+    Just import this into your db and it will automatically create the database.
+    In my case i was using MYSQL Workbench: **Connect to DB -> Server -> Data Import -> select dbdump.sql**

-4. Start the application by typing the follwing command in the terminal:
+5. Start the application by typing the follwing command in the terminal:
     ```
     npm run dev
     ```